Andrettin/Wyrmsun/readme.txt

 - Hill graphic transitions update (by Jinn).
 - Greatly increased the proportions of the Earth map.
 - New Earth provinces: Scania, Zealand.
-- New Earth water provinces: Gulf of Bothnia, Gulf of Finland, Gulf of Riga, Inner Seas, Kattegat, Lake Vättern, Lake Wener, Skagerrak.
+- New Earth water provinces: Bristol Channel, Gulf of Bothnia, Gulf of Finland, Gulf of Riga, Inner Seas, Kattegat, Lake Vättern, Lake Wener, Skagerrak.

 -----------------------------------------------------------------------
 - 1.3.3